Florida vs. South Carolina NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Florida and its opponents have gone over the current 52.5-point total in three of eight games (37.5%) this season.
+- Florida has combined with its opponents to put up more than 53 points in three of eight games this season.

+- South Carolina's games have gone over 53 points in three of seven chances this season.

+- Saturday's total is 1.1 points higher than the combined 51.9 PPG average of the two teams.

-- The two teams combine to score 51.9 points per game, 0.6 less than the over/under in this contest.
+- These two squads combine to surrender 47.3 points per game, 5.7 fewer than this contest's over/under.

-- The 47.3 combined points per game that these two squads have allowed this season are 5.2 fewer than the 52.5 over/under in this contest.

 Florida Stats and Trends